Ed Wynn: Films

-He appeared as the Fairy Godfather in Jerry Lewis's Cinderfella.
+Wynn appeared as the Fairy Godfather in Jerry Lewis's Cinderfella.
 His performance as Paul Beaseley in the 1958 film The Great Man earned him nominations for a Golden Globe Award for "Best Supporting Actor" and a BAFTA Award for "Best Foreign Actor".
 The following year he received his first (and only) nomination for an Academy Award for Best Supporting Actor for his role as Mr. Dussell in The Diary of Anne Frank (1959).
 Six years later he appeared as the blind man, Old Aram, in the Bible epic The Greatest Story Ever Told.

 Disney

-Wynn provided the voice of the Mad Hatter in Walt Disney's film Alice in Wonderland (1951) and played The Toymaker alongside Annette Funicello and Tommy Sands in the Christmas operetta film Babes in Toyland released in 1961.
+Wynn provided the voice and live action reference for the Mad Hatter in Walt Disney's film Alice in Wonderland (1951) and played The Toymaker alongside Annette Funicello and Tommy Sands in the Christmas operetta film Babes in Toyland released in 1961.

-In Walt Disney's Mary Poppins (1964), he played eccentric Uncle Albert floating around just beneath the ceiling in uncontrollable mirth, singing "I Love to Laugh".
+In Walt Disney's Mary Poppins (1964), Wynn played eccentric Uncle Albert floating around just beneath the ceiling in uncontrollable mirth, singing "I Love to Laugh".

-Re-teaming with the Disney team the following year—in That Darn Cat!
-(1965), featuring Dean Jones and Hayley Mills—Wynn filled out the character of Mr. Hofstedder, the watch jeweler with his bumbling charm.
+Re-teaming with the Disney team the following year in That Darn Cat!
+(1965), featuring Dean Jones and Hayley Mills, Wynn filled out the character of Mr. Hofstedder, the watch jeweler with his bumbling charm.
 He also had brief roles in The Absent Minded Professor (as the fire chief, in a scene alongside his son Keenan Wynn, who played the film's antagonist) and Son of Flubber (as county agricultural agent A.J.
 Allen).
-His final performance, as Rufus in Walt Disney's The Gnome-Mobile, was released a year and one month after his death.
+Wynn's final performance, as Rufus in Walt Disney's The Gnome-Mobile, was released a year and one month after his death.

 In addition to Disney films, Wynn was also an actor in the Disneyland production The Golden Horseshoe Revue.

 Personal life

-Wynn was married three times.
+Wynn was married thrice.
 He first married actress Hilda Keenan on September 5, 1914.
-They eventually divorced on May 13, 1937, after 23 years of marriage.
+They divorced on May 13, 1937, after 23 years of marriage.
 Together, they had a son, actor Keenan Wynn.
-He married his second wife, Frieda Mierse, on June 25, 1937, but divorced her only two years later on December 12, 1939.
+Wynn married his second wife, Frieda Mierse, on June 25, 1937, but they got divorced two years later on December 12, 1939.
 He married his third and final wife Dorothy Elizabeth Nesbitt on July 31, 1946.
-She filed for divorce from Wynn on February 1, 1955, and it was finalized on March 1, 1955.
+She filed for divorce on February 1, 1955, and it was finalized a month later on March 1.

 Wynn was a Freemason at Lodge No. 9 in Pennsylvania.